MY WHY

 My parents had the kind of love you’d think only exists in storybooks.

-Looking back, I think that’s where my love for the in-between began.
+Looking back, that’s where my love for love and the in-between began.

-These little rituals often go unnoticed — but are everything when you’re the one in them.
+These little rituals that often go unnoticed by others but are everything when you’re the one in them.

 I’ve come to believe the small moments are the big ones.

-As time moves on, as people pass, and as memories soften around the edges — it’s not the grand gestures we miss most.
+As time moves on, as people pass, and as memories fade, I’ve realized it’s not the grand gestures we miss most.

 It’s how someone made us feel when they walked in the room.

-It’s the way they could make you laugh when you were sad.
+It’s the way they could make you laugh when you were sad but were trying to hide it.

 It’s how they knew what you needed to hear before you did.

-It’s being known in the smallest of ways.
+It’s being known in the smallest of ways in the shortest moments that would be overlooked by anyone else.

 It’s the way they made you feel in the in-between.